Creating a member account in your organization - Amazon Organizations

 Creating a member account in your organization

-• If this organization is managed with Amazon Control Tower, then create your accounts by using the Amazon Control Tower account factory in the Amazon Control Tower console or APIs.
-If you create an account in Organizations, then that account isn't enrolled with Amazon Control Tower.
+If your organization is managed by Amazon Control Tower, then create your member accounts using the Amazon Control Tower account factory in the Amazon Control Tower console or using the Amazon Control Tower APIs.
+If you create an member account in Organizations when the organization is managed by Amazon Control Tower, the account won't be enrolled with Amazon Control Tower.
 For more information, see Referring to Resources Outside of Amazon Control Tower in the Amazon Control Tower User Guide.

 Creating an Amazon Web Services account that is part of your organization